 The iconic Manhattan skyline is extraordinary from above and there is no better way to experience the city.
 If you’re looking for a romantic thing to do in Lower Manhattan, book a sunset ride to share with your loved one.

 There are numerous helicopter companies available and it can be difficult to choose.
 We booked our experience with HeliNY and they fly out of Pier 6 at Manhattan helicopters.
-We highly recommend you read about our NYC Helicopter ride to learn about our experience and the different companies available.
+We highly recommend you read about our NYC helicopter ride to learn about our experience and the different companies available.

-18. Pier 15
+Relax On Pier 15

 - Price: Free